wassafshahzad/manatel-test/README.md

 ## Comments and Time taken for Step 3
 - Total time take approximately 60 mins
 - Mostly due doing researching nested routers

+## Bonus Tasks
+- Added cusom migration to fake school and students
+- Added django-filter backend
+    - I can cretae custome filters but the project scope is too small for that
+    - Added filters on StudentViewSet and StudentNestedViewSet